RacingTeams/react-challange/README.md

 *A simple React exercise to show us your skills!*

 ## Goal
-Implement a web page copying the home page of the Airbnb site (https://www.airbnb.com).

-The layout, style and functionalities of the page should be as close as possible to the original one.
+The goal of this exercise is to reproduce the layout, style and functionalities of the [Airbnb's home page](https://www.airbnb.com).
+The developed page should be as close as possible to the original one.

 ## Instructions
 The following functionalities should be implemented:

-- create a local small rest api to serve the data from the data.json file
+- create a local small REST API to serve the data from the `data.json` file included in this repository.

-- fetch the data using axios and render it inside the cards as on the original Airbnb site.
+- fetch the data and render it inside the cards as on the original Airbnb site.

-- The card list should be filterable by “property_type” and sortable for price ASC/DESC.
+- the card list should be filterable by “property_type” and sortable for price ASC/DESC.

 ## Assumptions:
-- Use react with js/ts
+- Use react
-- Use axios to fetch the data
-- Use material ui lib https://mui.com/ with emotion or styled components.
+- Use [MaterialUI](https://mui.com/) with emotion or styled components.
 Use css only if strictly necessary.
-- Use any tool / lib you need to
+- Use any tool / lib you need to.
-- Publish your code into a git repo
+- Publish your code into a public git repository.

 ## Tips
 - The filtering section could be similar to the following